The 4th of July Scattergories Game That Boosts Brainpower

 1. Print the Game Sheet

 Start by printing the Scattergories game sheet.
-It has 17 things listed and a space beside each category to fill in your answers.
+It has 17 prompts listed and a space beside each category to fill in your answers.

 2. Gather Your Materials